 - involve the use of animals for either research or teaching purposes – including observation or field surveys

-Postgraduate students whose projects require ethical approval should commence this process prior to undertaking their Confirmation of Candidature presentation, as evidence of the submission of their request to the relevant Ethics committee must be provided at the time of confirmation.
+Ethics approval must be sought prior to undertaking your Confirmation of Candidature presentation.
+Evidence of submission of a request for ethics approval to the relevant Ethics committee must be provided at the time of confirmation.

-From Jan 2019, the Skills Development Program will replace the Graduate Centre Program and all PhD and Masters by Research candidates will be required to complete the core and optional requirements of the program.
-Candidates enrolled prior to 1 January 2019 are welcome to attend sessions but their participation is not compulsory.
+All PhD and Masters by Research candidates enrolled after 1 January 2019 are required to complete core and optional requirements of the Skills Development Program.
+Candidates enrolled prior to 1 January 2019 are welcome to attend but their participation is not compulsory.

-It is expected that full-time students devote at least 32 hours a week on average to their studies and that part-time students devote at least 16 hours a week on average to their studies.
-You should not accept this offer unless you are prepared to commit this amount of time, as you cannot otherwise normally expect to make satisfactory progress.
-(See the section below titled: Progress Reporting)
+Full-time candidates are expected to devote at least 32 hours a week on average to their studies.
+Part-time students are expected to devote at least 16 hours a week on average to their studies.
+You should not accept an offer of candidature unless you are prepared to commit to these minimum expectations of hours of study as you cannot otherwise expect to make satisfactory progress.
+(See below: Progress Reporting)

 Progress reports are an important part of your candidature.
 They provide an opportunity for you and your supervisors to register comments on your progress to date.
 The annual progress report is compulsory aspect of candidature for all HDR candidates and the template is issued in August each year.

 The Interim progress report is compulsory for nominated candidates and International candidates only and is issued in February of each year.
-The interim report is in addition to the Annual Progress Report., and provides the University with an ongoing record of your progression.
-Non-compliance does have a negative consequence on your candidature.
+The interim report is in addition to the Annual Progress Report and provides the University with an ongoing record of your progression.
+Non-compliance will have a negative consequence on your candidature.

-All HDR candidates in receipt of a Research Training Program (RTP) Scholarship must formally acknowledge this in all materials generated from their HDR research.
-More information about how to do this, can be found here (pdf 103KB).
+All HDR candidates in receipt of a Research Training Program (RTP) Scholarship must formally acknowledge this in all materials generated from their HDR research; Acknowledging your RTP Scholarship source (PDF 98KB).

-This is an evaluation by the student of their HDR program.
-All HDR students are encouraged to complete the evaluation.
-Responses are anonymous, and provide important information to enable the University to continually improve the supervisory experience of students.
+All HDR candidates are encouraged to complete the evaluation of their experience in the HDR program.
+Responses are anonymous, and provide important information to enable the University to improve the supervisory experience of candidates.

-It is recommended that HDR candidates discuss this matter with their supervisors at an early point in their candidature.
-In some cases the supervisor may be able to provide, or recommend, a particular successful thesis that could be used as a guide to arrange a candidate’s thesis.
-If a supervisor is unable to assist in this way then please take some time to look at the FedUni thesis collection.
-Try to find one that matches your discipline, your chosen style guide and that is appealing to you.
-Once chosen, use this thesis as your guide.
-If a thesis is in our collection then it has passed.
+It is recommended that HDR candidates discuss thesis construction with their supervisors at an early point in their candidature.
+In some cases the supervisor may be able to provide, or recommend a successful thesis that could be used as a guide to arrange a candidate’s thesis.
+If a supervisor is unable to assist in this way then please take some time to look at the University's thesis collection.
+Try to find one that matches your discipline, style guide and that is appealing to you.

-The Graduate Research School, via the Skills Development Program, offer workshops on setting up a thesis in Word.
-These workshops are a great opportunity to create a word doc that specifically matches your chosen approach.
+The Graduate Research School's Skills Development Program offers workshops for constructing a thesis in Word.
+These workshops are a great opportunity to create a document that matches your chosen approach.